bcperth01/blogV1/readme.md

 9. Make the article list into cards
 10. Add admin route to manage articles
 11. Add admin route to manage users

+## Routes in Articles

+1. post("/saveArticle") - for both new and edited existing files
+2. get("/search) - does full text search
+3. get("/new") - opens the edit form ejs with a blank article
+4. delete("/delete") - deletes an article by slug
+5. get("/cards") - displays filtered list of articles in cards
+6. get("/display:slug") - retrieves and displays one article by slug
+7. get("/edit:slug") - retrieves and edits one article by slug